ab604/oac-globals-supplement/README.md

 samples.
 Differential protein expression (DEP) was then calculated with DEqMS using the default steps ([4](#ref-deqms)).

 Tables S3 contain the output of DEqMS.
+A negative `logFC` indicates higher expresssion in OAC tissue and a postive `logFC` indicates higher expression in NAT.

                          File
                        ──────────────────────────────────